Will the regulator ban you from being a director of other companies?

 There are a couple of ways that a person can be banned from acting as a director for a period of time.
 Firstly, it is fairly common for a director to have to declare themselves bankrupt, usually as a result of providing personal guarantees to creditors.
 A person cannot act as a director of any company whilst they are a bankrupt.
 Bankruptcy normally lasts for three years.

-Also, there is provision under the Corporations Act (Section 206F) for ASIC to disqualify a person from managing a corporation for up to 5 years if the person has been an officer of two or more companies that have entered liquidation within the previous seven years.
-ASIC is required to consider a few things in determining whether or not it should ban a person from acting as a director:
+Also, there is provision under the Corporations Act (Section 206F) to disqualify a person from managing a corporation for up to 5 years if the person has been an officer of two or more companies that have entered liquidation within the previous seven years.
+The regulator is required to consider a few things in determining whether or not it should ban a person from acting as a director:

 - whether any of the companies were related to one another;

 - the person’s conduct in relation to the management of the company; and

 - whether the disqualification would be in the public interest.